bitshares/docs.bitshares.org/source/muse/migration/howto-exporting-wallet-bts.rst

 *********************
-Exporting Your Wallet
+BitShares' NOTE Token
 *********************

-In this tutorial, we will export you wallet including all keys to access your accounts and funds, into a single JSON-formated file.
-Note that your private keys will be encrypted and you will be required to provide the corresponding pass phrase when importing your funds into BitShares 2.0.

-BitShares 1.0 Full Client
-#########################

-Since the snapshot has taken place already, all you need to do now to get access to your funds in BitShares 2.0 is described in the following.
+Since the snapshot has taken place already, all you need to do now to get access to your funds in MUSE is described in the following.
+Note that the name of the asset in BitShares 1.0 was **NOTE** instead of **MUSE**.

 Firstly, you need to upgrade your BitShares client to version 0.9.3c.
 To do the upgrade you need to: